DzeCin/blog-backend/README.md

 `DB_NAME` the database name to use for the project.

+`OAUTH_PROVIDER` the OAUTH provider URL (ex.: https://login.microsoftonline.com/{tenant id}/v2.0 for Azure AD).

+`OIDC_CLIENT_ID` the oidc client id to use for authentication.

+`OIDC_ROLE_ADMIN` the admin role id to use (must be send in the role claim of the jwt).

-If you want to run it in production, pass those env variable without .env file.
+If you want to run it in production, pass those env variable without a .env file.

 ## Run Locally

 Clone the project